railsware/js-routes/Readme.md

 ## Rails Compatibility

 JsRoutes tries to replicate the Rails routing API as closely as possible.
+There are only 2 known issues with compatibility that happen very rarely and have their workarounds.

-If you find any incompatibilities (outside of what is described below), please [open an issue](https://github.com/railsware/js-routes/issues/new).
+If you find any incompatibilities outside of ones below, please [open an issue](https://github.com/railsware/js-routes/issues/new).

 ### Object and Hash distinction issue